 It’s the 4th of July, and, along with fireworks and flags, that means patriotic music (at least for our American readers).
 In that spirit, we will be analyzing a famous 4th of July tune and looking at how some of the chords it uses show up in modern music.
-The song we’ll be looking at is the beautiful Battle Hymm of The Republic.
+The song we’ll be looking at is the beautiful Battle Hymn of The Republic.

 This song uses a few chords in noteworthy ways.